arivers/kmercoverage/readme.md

-# Kmer histogram data from test samples #
+# Kmer histogram data for the development of depth coverage function in PreseqR #

 ##Purpose##